Below is a quick list of terms and phrases frequently used by members of the writing community (organized alphabetically).

 Literary agent: People who represent authors seeking traditional publication (vs. self-publication).
 Literary agents will pitch authors’ manuscripts to editors at publishing houses with the hope of them ultimately purchasing the book/selecting it for publication.
 Literary agents do not make money until their authors do.
 They typically make 15% of a writer’s earnings.

-Metadata: This refers to the word count, genre, and age group—three important pieces of information in a query letter to literary agents.
+Metadata: This refers to the word count, genre, and age category—three important pieces of information in a query letter to literary agents.

 MS: This refers to a manuscript, a writer’s unpublished (possibly unedited) book that they’re currently writing/editing/querying.